Diminished fourth

 A diminished fourth is enharmonically equivalent to a major third; that is, it spans the same number of semitones, and they are physically the same pitch in twelve-tone equal temperament.
 For example, B–D♯ is a major third; but if the same pitches are spelled B and E♭, as occurs in the C harmonic minor scale, the interval is instead a diminished fourth.
 In other tunings, however, they are not necessarily identical.
 For example, in 31 equal temperament the diminished fourth is slightly wider than a major third, and is instead the same width as the septimal major third.
 The Pythagorean diminished fourth (F♭minusminus, 8192:6561 = 384.36 cents), also known as the schismatic major third, is closer to the just major third than the Pythagorean major third.

+In just intonation the usual diminished fourth: the interval C♯ to F, a diatonic minor second plus a pure minor third, or the interval C to F♭, a minor third plus a diatonic minor second, is 16/15 * 6/5 = 32/25.

 The 32:25 just diminished fourth arises in the C harmonic minor scale between B and E♭.